TluwaniMS/aws-cloud-practitioner-prep/compute-technology-and-services/readMe.md

 ### AWS Lightsail

 AWS Lightsail is a simplified virtual private server (VPS) service offered by Amazon Web Services (AWS).
 It's designed to provide an easy-to-use platform for individuals, small businesses, and developers who need a low-cost, straightforward way to launch and manage cloud instances without the complexity of traditional AWS services.

+### AWS Batch

+AWS Batch is a fully managed service provided by Amazon Web Services (AWS) that enables developers, scientists, and engineers to efficiently run batch computing workloads in the cloud.
+It dynamically provisions the optimal quantity and type of compute resources based on the specific requirements of the batch jobs submitted by the user, thus optimizing resource utilization and minimizing costs.